 Now stress is a funny thing.
 What stresses us one day may not rate a blip on the stress radar the next.
 The traffic jam might drive us crazy on Tuesday, but on Wednesday we hardly notice it.
 Believe it or not, this is good news.
 It means that there’s something other than just external events that trigger our stress response and it means we can learn to control those other triggers.

 Stress exists because of stressors – things that are happening that are outside us and inside us too.
-Stress happens because there is something we perceive as being beyond our ability to manage well.
-Because our stress comes from our perceived ability to cope with external pressures then it makes sense that we can change our perception or enhance our ability to cope to manage our stress.
+Stress occurs because there is something we perceive as being beyond our ability to manage well.
+Because our stress comes from our perceived ability to cope with external pressures, then it makes sense that we can change our perception or enhance our ability to manage our stress.

 For most of us, we would find that our stress management IQ is probably a bit low.
 On average most people would get pretty poor grades on a stress management test.
-We learn a lot of things in school – equations that we'll never remember when Emily Bronte lived and died – all totally useful things (yes that was sarcasm) but learning how to deal with stress is left to chance.
+We learn a lot of things in school – equations that we'll never remember when Emily Bronte lived and died – all handy things (yes that was sarcasm) but learning how to deal with stress is left to chance.

 So why talk about Stress And Crohn's Disease?
 Well, stress is one of the triggers of a Crohn's flare up and yet is something that most of us choose to ignore and do nothing about, that is about to change.